Man stabbed to death in 'fight'

 Police, who were called to reports of men fighting, said the man was taken to hospital where he was pronounced dead a short time later.

-Two men aged 18 and 19 have been arrested on suspicion of murder and remain in custody for questioning.
+Two men, aged 18 and 19, have been arrested on suspicion of murder and remain in custody for questioning.